 Insurance required for contracted services shall be the responsibility of the contractor.

-Contractors and sub-contractors must be able to provide an annual Worker’s Compensation Board (WCB) Clearance Letter and Errors and Omissions and General Liability Insurance certificate.
+Contractors and sub-contractors must be able to provide an annual Worker’s Compensation Board (WCB) Clearance Letter and General Liability Insurance certificate, unless other arrangements have been approved.
+Other professional insurance may be requested dependent on the contract awarded.